 I’ve been making these muffins since my kids were, well, kids.
 That’s been a while.
 I love them for several reasons.
 One, they use up those last three bananas that no one eats and that get black on the counter.
-Two, they are so very, very good for you because I use wheat flour and no oils.
+Two, they are a super nutritious snack!

 Three, they are soooo yummy!

-I personally think they are the yummiest with chocolate chips added, but you can definitely make them without, and they are still super.
+I personally think they are the yummiest with chocolate chips added, but you can definitely make them without, and they are still fantastic.

 Just a side note, if you ever have extra bananas that are too ripe to eat and you don’t have time to bake with them right away, you can always freeze them to bake with later.
 I peel them and put them in a freezer bag and squish them all up.
 That banana mush goes into the freezer and then when you want to use it, just thaw it on the counter a few hours before, and plop it into the recipe.